croessner/nauthilus-website/docs/configuration/configuration-file.md

 #### Macro example

-Lower case form of a user name (full email, if user string contains a '@' character).
+Lower case form of a username (full email, if user string contains a '@' character).

 ```
 %L{user}